Serenity Prayer: Precursors

 There is a remedy, or there is none;

 If there be one, try to find it;

 If there be none, never mind it.

-Friedrich Schiller advocated the first part in 1801: "Blessed is he, who has learned to bear what he cannot change, and to give up with dignity, what he cannot save."
+In 1801, German philosopher Friedrich Schiller wrote:Blessed is he, who has learned to bear what he cannot change, and to give up with dignity, what he cannot save."

 Spurious attributions

 The prayer has been variously attributed (without evidence) to Thomas Aquinas, Cicero, Augustine, Boethius, Marcus Aurelius, and Francis of Assisi, among others.

-Theodor Wilhelm, a professor of education at the University of Kiel, published a German version of the prayer under the pseudonym "Friedrich Oetinger".
+Theodor Wilhelm, a professor of education at the University of Kiel, published a German version of the prayer under the pseudonym "Friedrich Oetinger" in 1951.
 Wilhelm's version of the prayer became popular in West Germany, where it was widely but falsely attributed to the 18th-century philosopher Friedrich Christoph Oetinger.
-Scholar Elisabeth Sifton describes Wilhelm's account of the history of the prayer as "dishonest".
+Elisabeth Sifton described Wilhelm's account of the history of the prayer as "dishonest".

 Use by twelve-step recovery programs

 The prayer became more widely known after being brought to the attention of Alcoholics Anonymous in 1941 by an early member, who came upon it in a caption in a "routine New York Herald Tribune obituary".
-The original clipping appeared in the May 28, 1941 public notices section: "Mother--God grant me the serenity to accept things I cannot change, courage to change things I can, and wisdom to know the difference.
+The original clipping appeared in the May 28, 1941, public notices section: "Mother--God grant me the serenity to accept things I cannot change, courage to change things I can, and wisdom to know the difference.
 Goodby."
 AA's co-founder Bill W. and the staff liked the prayer and had it printed in modified form and handed around.
 It has been part of Alcoholics Anonymous ever since, and has also been used in other twelve-step programs.
-"Never had we seen so much A.A. in so few words," noted Bill W. In its January 1950 edition, Grapevine, The International Journal of Alcoholics Anonymous, identified Niebuhr as the author (pp. 6–7), as does the AA web site.
+"Never had we seen so much A.A. in so few words," noted Bill W. The January 1950 edition of the Grapevine (The International Journal of Alcoholics Anonymous) identifies Niebuhr as the author, as does the AA web site.

-Adaptations by other authors

-In Bill Watterson's comic strip Calvin and Hobbes, Calvin says:

-Know what I pray for?
-The strength to change what I can, the inability to accept what I can't, and the incapacity to tell the difference.In Kurt Vonnegut's Slaughterhouse-Five, the Serenity Prayer appears in Chapter 3: it is displayed in Billy Pilgrim's optometry office; and though it reassures Pilgrim's patients, the Serenity Prayer underscores the irony of Pilgrim's fatalism.

-A 1978 newspaper cartoon turned the phrase on its head: "If I'm not home accepting what I can't change, I'm probably out changing what I can't accept"; and a variant has become a popular slogan: "I'm no longer accepting the things I cannot change.
-I'm changing the things I cannot accept".
-This form is often, but incorrectly, attributed to the American activist Angela Davis.

-Neil Young cites the Prayer on the back cover of his 1981 album Re•ac•tor.